Licensure F.A.Q. for Prospective Students

 A: The number of hours and duration of the program vary according to the institution's program and degree level.
 At Peabody, an undergraduate program resulting in teacher licensure can be completed in four carefully planned years; however, especially if the program is not begun in the fall of the freshman year, it may require overloads, summer course work, or added semesters to complete all requirements.
 It is helpful to begin the program in the freshman year.

-For Vanderbilt graduate students who already have a bachelor's degree and the appropriate background in liberal arts (and mastery of the content for a secondary education endorsement such as English, mathematics, history), a master's level licensure program requires one to two years.
+For Vanderbilt graduate students who already have a bachelor's degree (and mastery of the content for a secondary education endorsement such as English, mathematics, history), a master's level licensure program requires one to two years.
 For some programs, the duration is shortest if the full-time program is begun in the summer.

 Q: What programs for teacher licensure are available at Vanderbilt's Peabody College?